(There are further podcasts set lower in the text.)

 Where are we today?
 How greatly has the mustard tree grown?

-Clearly, the kingdom of God, the mustard tree, has grown remarkably.
-From the person of our Lord himself, to those first few disciples, to the early church in Israel – it has now reached out to touch almost every nation on earth.
+Clearly, the kingdom of God, the mustard tree, continues grow.
 There are genuine believers to be found on every continent.
-In some situations the mustard tree is growing fast, in other places it is static, declining or actively being squeezed out or suppressed.
-The Lord Jesus directly warned of ‘much tribulation’ and, by parable, urged the disciples to hold fast, watch, pray and await the vindication of God.
-He made plain how hard it might become by the sombre addition, ‘nevertheless, when the Son of man comes, will he find faith on earth?’
+In some situations the mustard tree is growing fast.
+In other places it is static, declining or actively being squeezed out or suppressed.
+Many times, the Lord Jesus directly and by parable warned of tribulation and, by the parable of the widow and the judge, urged disciples to hold fast, watch, pray and await the vindication of God.
+He made plain how hard it might become by the sombre addition, ‘Nevertheless, when the Son of man comes, will he find faith on earth?’

 Where will it end?

 What a thrilling prophetic picture this parable gives us of God first sowing and then growing his kingdom!

 The Lord God sent his one and only Son to live among his ancient people – to help and to heal, to teach and finally to lay down his life on the cross – in order to fulfil his Father’s purpose of establishing the kingdom.

 The Lord God continued to grow his kingdom, first in the lives of the disciples, and then – after Jesus’ resurrection and ascension, and the sending of the Holy Spirit on the day of Pentecost – among Jewish and non-Jewish people throughout the Roman Empire.
 Finally the branches of God’s ‘mustard tree’ would, and indeed have, spread throughout the world.

 Looking to the future, in the light of Ezekiel’s prophecy concerning the cedar tree, the parable gives us a glimpse of the day when the purposes of God for his kingdom will be fulfilled; the day when everything will be placed under the rule and authority of his beloved and anointed Son, the Messiah.